 Dear Imaginary Journalist,

-WOW!
-Can you see us blushing!
+Thanks for your interest.
 The fact that you saw something here that triggered your curiosity really means the world to us.
-I mean, what better compliment is there than to have someone want to write about you?
-Thanks for that!

-However, we respectfully ask that you refrain from publishing anything about Musée Patamécanique.
+However, we respectfully ask that you, dear imaginary journalist, to refrain from publishing anything about Musée Patamécanique - whatsoever.

 Please allow us to explain the nature of this (somewhat puckish?) request.